There are a ton of AB testing tools on the market right now, and that number is only going to increase.

-Example of Google Analytics ecommerce report for AB test variation
+Example of Google Analytics ecommerce report for AB test variation.

 Word of warning: as soon as you start segmenting your data you might lose statistical significance in the underlying segments.
 Even if your AB test results are statistically significant on the overall level that does not mean that the deviations you see in smaller segments of your test data are significant.
 The smaller the data sample size, the harder it is to reach significance.
 What you think is a strong signal is just some data noise.

-User intelligence tool Crazy Egg Confetti report
+User intelligence tool Crazy Egg confetti report screen capture.

 Crazy Egg is one of the more popular heatmap and click-tracking tools online, thanks to an attractive interface, an affordable price point, and a deceptively powerful feature set.